nyu-acsys/template-proofs/README.md

         One-shot prophecies

   + flows/:
-    Formalization of the flow framework
+    Formalization of the flow framework (Chp 7)
     - ccm.v:
         Commutative Cancelative Monoids, the basis for flow domains
     - gmap_more.v: